collective/volto-educal-theme/README.md

    **REMEMBER:**

    - You just need to add this in your volto project's `package.json` file and not in any of the add-ons `package.json` file.
-   - If you are stuck, you can refer the change [here](https://github.com/avimishra18/volto_educal/blob/48328f5551678f26cae02f1bdc6268b2de47ad26/package.json#L40-L47)
+   - If you are stuck, you can refer the change [here](https://github.com/avimishra18/volto_educal/blob/48328f5551678f26cae02f1bdc6268b2de47ad26/package.json#L40-L47).
    - For a more detailed guide, on how to install an add-on in volto [visit here](https://6.dev-docs.plone.org/volto/addons/index.html#loading-addon-configuration).

-1. Change this line in `src/theme.js` of the bootstrapped project.
+1. Change this line in `src/theme.js` of the volto project.

    ```diff
    - import 'semantic-ui-less/semantic.less';